punitsharma32112/punitsharma32112/README.md

 - 📫 How to reach me (PUNIT9705@GMAIL.COM)
 - 😄 Pronouns: HE/him
 - Currently learning node.js and backend technology ..I am going to surpass those who thinks that they are great ..
-- ⚡ Fun fact: I AMA PASSIONATE CODER AND  FAST LEARNER ..
+- ⚡ Fun fact: I AM A PASSIONATE CODER AND  FAST LEARNER ..

 <!---
 punitsharma32112/punitsharma32112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.